inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 ## What are the benefits of visual scripting?

+#### even more simplicity
+A visual scripting enviroment offers everything you need but still stays simple to use.

+#### visually appearing working enviroment
+Visual scripting is fun!
+You primarily work with your mouse to connect nodes playfully.
+You don't have to type that much on your keyboard anymore.
+It's much easier to look at a big visual script than to look a long lines of code.

 #### No syntax errors anymore!
 The visual scripting system exactly controls how nodes are linked together.
 [Syntax errors](https://en.wikipedia.org/wiki/Syntax_error) like in the following example are not possible in a graph representation of script code: